trecasaquotes-pixel/NextGenDashboard/replit.md

 The application features a luxury aesthetic with a deep green and gold color scheme, Montserrat typography for UI, and Playfair Display for PDF text.
 Shadcn UI with Tailwind CSS ensures responsive design.
 Navigation includes top-level tabs and a universal PDF header/footer with branded elements and logo integration.

+**Red Dot Theory**: The application implements a signature visual identity system where a red dot (#E50914) appears after "TRECASA DESIGN STUDIO" branding and on primary action buttons.
+This represents precision, focus, and brand identity.
+Implementation follows strict rules: only one dot per section/screen, positioned 0.4em from text, with 0.3s fade-in animation.
+The RedDot component is used consistently across app headers, PDF documents, primary CTAs, and completion states.

 ### Technical Implementations

 The frontend uses React with Wouter, TanStack Query, React Hook Form, and Zod for validation.
 The backend is an Express.js server connected to a PostgreSQL database via Drizzle ORM.
 Authentication is handled by Replit Auth.